bigdatagenomics/adam/docs/api/overview.rst

 The ADAM Python API
 -------------------

-ADAM’s Python API wraps the `ADAMContext <#adam-context>`__ and `GenomicRDD <#genomic-rdd>`__ APIs so they can be used from PySpark.
-The Python API is feature complete relative to ADAM’s Java API, with the exception of the `region join <#join>`__ API, which is not supported.
+ADAM's Python API wraps the `ADAMContext <#adam-context>`__ and `GenomicRDD <#genomic-rdd>`__ APIs so they can be used from PySpark.
+The Python API is feature complete relative to ADAM's Java API, with the exception of the `region join <#join>`__ API, which is not supported.

 The ADAM R API
 --------------

-ADAM’s R API wraps the `ADAMContext <#adam-context>`__ and `GenomicRDD <#genomic-rdd>`__ APIs so they can be used from SparkR.
-The R API is feature complete relative to ADAM’s Java API, with the exception of the `region join <#join>`__ API, which is not supported.
+ADAM's R API wraps the `ADAMContext <#adam-context>`__ and `GenomicRDD <#genomic-rdd>`__ APIs so they can be used from SparkR.
+The R API is feature complete relative to ADAM's Java API, with the exception of the `region join <#join>`__ API, which is not supported.